xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

 ### Generated Code

 The generated application's code is in the `src` directory.
 Depending on the project template selected there is an implementation of each type of application integration point generated.
-When we selected the `electron-dotnet.js: .NET and Node.js in-process with PepperPlugin` we will have a total of two src files:
+When we selected the `Node.js .NET Scripting` we will have a total of one src file:

 ``` bash
 .
 |--- src                              // sources
      |--- scriptingjs.js                // javascript code implementation
 ```

 #### electron-dotnet.js: .NET and Node.js in-process implementation: scriptingjs.js

 ``` js